UPV Textiles: what it means for you

 Do you produce or import textiles such as bed linen, table linen and towels or clothing for consumers and businesses?
 Then you have to comply with the UPV Textiles.
 In short, this means: what you put on the market, you also collect.
 Read here what the UPV means for you.

 Half of all textiles still end up in residual waste.
 In the Netherlands, that is about 305 kilotonnes of textiles a year.
 The government wants this to change.
-That is why, since 1 July 2023, the Besluit uitgebreide producentenverantwoordelijkheid Textiel (Decree on Extended Producer Responsibility for Textiles (UPV), in Dutch) is in place.
-The idea behind it: producers are not only responsible for making products, but also for what happens to these items when their customer discards them.
+That is why, since 1 July 2023, the Besluit uitgebreide producentenverantwoordelijkheid Textiel (Decree on Extended Producer Responsibility for Textiles, UPV, in Dutch) is in place.
+The idea behind it is that producers are not only responsible for making products, but also for what happens to these items when their customer discards them.
 The new rule ensures that the textile sector itself has to arrange and pay for the waste management of their products.
-By doing so, the government is encouraging the industry to produce more sustainably.
-And to reduce waste as much as possible and use more recycled textiles.
+By doing so, the government is encouraging the industry to reduce waste as much as possible and use more recycled textiles.

-Extended producer responsibility is nothing new.
+Extended producer responsibility is not new.
 The car industry, for example, has been responsible for waste management of car tyres since 2020.
 Manufacturers of household appliances also have to deal with UPV.

 Who does the UPV Textiles apply to?